Public Policy Guiding Principles

 HPNA advocates for public policy and legislative and regulatory actions that address:

-- Ensuring equitable access to comprehensive palliative care as defined by the National Consensus Project Clinical Guidelines for Quality Palliative Care, across the lifespan and illness continuums.
+- Ensuring access to comprehensive palliative care as defined by the National Consensus Project Clinical Guidelines for Quality Palliative Care, across the lifespan and across the continuum of illness.

-- Promoting ethical and competent provision of hospice and palliative care based upon the expressed goals of the patient and family caregivers.
-This includes the relief of suffering in all of its manifestations, physical and emotional, to allow patients to achieve the highest quality of life.
+- Promoting the ethical and competent provision of hospice and palliative care based upon the expressed goals and preferences of the patient and supplementary support of family caregivers.
+This includes relief of suffering in all its manifestations, including physical, psychological, social, and spiritual, to allow patients to achieve the highest quality of life.

 - The legitimate use and appropriate access to medications in palliative care.

-- Nursing workforce funding and professional education as they impact hospice and palliative care.
+- Sustainable funding for the advancement of nursing workforce programs and professional education as they impact hospice and palliative care.

-- Equitable funding for hospice and palliative care research.
+- Sustainable funding for the advancement of hospice and palliative care research.

-- Scope of nursing practice - ensuring that nurses at all levels and in all jurisdictions may practice to the full extent of their professional license, with special emphasis on the practice of hospice and palliative nurses.
+- Ensuring that nurses at all levels and in all jurisdictions may practice to the full extent of their professional license, with special emphasis on the practice of hospice and palliative nurses.